SmartSDR™ for iOS – Software user guide

 The top speaker icon can be used to mute/unmute audio.

-PLEASE NOTE: In the past, this button was working similar to the “Remote” button of SmartSDR for Windows.
-Now, you will have to use the left Audio menu to switch between local and remote audio using the Switch called “iPad Audio” or “iPhone Audio” (depending on your device).
+PLEASE NOTE: If you don’t get any Audio even if unmuted, most likely you will have to use the left Audio menu to switch from local to remote audio using the Switch called “iPad Audio” or “iPhone Audio” (depending on your device).
 If this switch is switch is “On”, your iPhone/iPad audio is enabled.
 Otherwise your Radio Lineout Audio is enabled.

 The Audio Menu can be used to switch between local (Radio Line-out) or Device (iPhone or iPad) audio output.

 Also, there are various Audio settings available, depending on your selection.

 At the bottom of this Menu, you can globally enable or disable all TNFs.